psomhorst/adapt/README.md

 ## Best practices

+- Write a README.md (replacing this file) with a short explanation of the repository: what is the goal, and how can people use it?
+For simple projects, this could suffice as documentation.
+For more complex projects, it should refer to the documentation.
 - All interim and processed data should be derived from source data and annotations.
 This derivation should be reproducible, such that interim and processed files can be removed without losing information.